 17 Apr 20194.5 out of 5

 The Iranians are constantly looking for excuses to set up a celebration and prepare to gather together for happiness.
-The more people attend these festivities, the more happy they are and the more enjoyable the party.
+The more people attend these festivities, the happier they are and the more enjoyable the party.
 In celebrations which are national and public, their happiness will be even greater if they celebrate it with friends and relatives and even strangers in the streets.
 For example, the last Wednesday of the year can be more enjoyable if they come together with neighbors and relatives in the neighborhood.

 Ancient Iranians even named every single day of the year, celebrating each day with special privileges and doing certain special occasions for some special days.
 For example, much earlier than the birth of the priest Valentine and the story of the day of love, the ancient Iranians had a day of love and they all celebrated this day and prepared gifts for their lovers.

-There are so many categories foe these celebrations.
+There are so many categories for these celebrations.
 Those connecting with their territorial culture in each part of the country.
 The ones for their religion.
 The national ones and forgotten celebrations.
 The family celebrations and governmental celebrations about the Iranian revolution and those celebrations that are now being more important as a result of globalization like Valentine’s day.
 These celebrations are that many that it won’t matter when you decide to have your trip to Iran, you will see one of the celebrations in Iran for sure.
 But to have the chance of being involved in a more exciting celebration you may consult your Iran travel agency or contact Gapatour.
-Before starting with the celebrations let us tell you that those that are common across the country may be different in some details, so to see the best variation in the same celebration consult with your Iran travel agency about choosing best cities in your tour to Iran.
+Before starting with the celebrations let us tell you that those that are common across the country may be different in some details, so to see the best variation in the same celebration consult with your Iran travel agency about choosing the best cities on your tour to Iran.

 The study of Iranian celebrations and their time shows that they are common among all of them.
 First, almost all of them are related to natural, cosmic and climatic phenomena, and for this reason, they have been trying to adapt to the natural calendar as long as they are held.
-The Iranians have united their celebrations and patriotic rituals with a marvelous solidarity and coexistence, and do not recognize ethnic, religious, and linguistic differences as a deterrent to this unity.
+The Iranians have united their celebrations and patriotic rituals with marvelous solidarity and coexistence, and do not recognize ethnic, religious, and linguistic differences as a deterrent to this unity.
 Iranian rituals belong to all Iranians and all have tried to protect it.

-Kashan is a very beautiful city and full of flower farms, a very special type of flower that has so many medical benefits, good tast and very mesmerizing smell that they use it as a perfume.
+Kashan is a very beautiful city and full of flower farms, a very special type of flower that has so many medical benefits, good taste and very mesmerizing smell that they use it as a perfume.
 This flower is called Gol-e-Mohammadi.
 Keep in mind that all of this beauty is placed at the heart of the desert.

-Nowruz is the first day of the Iranian solar year to celebrate the beginning of the new Iranian year and one of the oldest celebrations of the ancient Iran.
+Nowruz is the first day of the Iranian solar year to celebrate the beginning of the new Iranian year and one of the oldest celebrations of ancient Iran.
 The origins of Nowruz are ancient in Iran, and people of different regions of Iran's plateau are still celebrating Nowruz.

-The ceremonies of the celebration include the Khane-Tekani, in which you clean any single thing in your house, in your work place and totally wherever around you, seeing and visiting relatives, you go to their house eat a mixture of nuts called Ajil and sweets and fruits and sometimes they ask you to stay for lunch or dinner and the host gives you a gift or some money as your new year gift and that is called Eidi (the most enjoyable part) after that and they come to yours and do the same, and the New Year trips.
+The ceremonies of the celebration include the Khane-Tekani, in which you clean any single thing in your house, in your workplace and totally wherever around you, seeing and visiting relatives, you go to their house eat a mixture of nuts called Ajil and sweets and fruits and sometimes they ask you to stay for lunch or dinner and the host gives you a gift or some money as your new year gift and that is called Eidi (the most enjoyable part) after that and they come to yours and do the same, and the New Year trips.
 It's time for the Seven Sins table including apple and some other meals starting with the letter S in Iranian language that needs a big article itself.

-Charshanbe-soori, which is also celebrated by the end of the year and the Red Wednesday night.
+Charshanbe-Soori, which is also celebrated by the end of the year and the Red Wednesday night.
 One of the Iranian celebrations that will be held on the last night of Wednesday (from Tuesday evening) is the first celebration of Nowruz.

 Yalda Night or Night of Chala is one of the oldest Iranian celebrations.
-The night is celebrated as the tallest night of the year followed by the longest days in the northern hemisphere, which coincided with the winter begining.
-Yalda is said to be between the sunset from 30th day of Day ( 10th month of Iranian Year) to the dawn on the first day of the winter.
+The night is celebrated as the tallest night of the year followed by the longest days in the northern hemisphere, which coincided with the winter beginning.
+Yalda is said to be between the sunset from the 30th day of Day ( 10th month of Iranian Year) to the dawn on the first day of the winter.
 Iranian families at Yalda's Night usually eat delicious nuts, as well as various kinds of fruits and, most commonly, watermelon.
 After the flavors, the storytelling of the elderly is common for other members of the family, as well as forgiveness with the Divan of Hafez.